How to Make Rye Bread

 • Medium Rye Bread: A mix of the two flours, medium rye bread flour contains mostly endosperm with a bit of husk and bran.
 If you opt for marbled rye, the taste will be similar as it’s a mix of light and dark.

-A typical serving of rye bread contains more fiber than a typical serving of wheat or white breads according to the USDA FoodData Central.
+A typical serving of rye bread contains more fiber than a typical serving of wheat or white bread according to the USDA FoodData Central.
 It is also higher in certain vitamins and minerals such as phosphorus and magnesium than white bread.

 Beyond nutrition, rye bread has other benefits such as its ability to be easily transformed by the addition or omission of other ingredients.
 The flavors of rye pair well with both sweet ingredients like fruit or molasses as well as savory additions like leeks and sea salt.